 Suboxone addiction, as you have seen, can be dangerous to the point it becomes fatal.
 Keep in mind, getting over suboxone addiction by yourself is probably the most difficult thing you will ever do.
 More importantly, attempting to do it by yourself will only end in a relapse.
 Instead, it is always advisable to seek professional help during this crucial period.
 There are trained experts who can come to your aid when the withdrawal syndrome kicks in.
-Essentially, there are two modes of treatment available – inpatient and outpatient.
+Essentially, there are two modes of treatment available – Partial hospitalization and outpatient.
 Based on your requirements and the severity of the condition, you can choose either.

 What one must realize is that suboxone addiction isn’t always intentional.
 You may have been prescribed a medicine to treat a physical or psychological ailment, and the suboxone addiction may have come as a result of that.
 Whatever the case may be, this is a challenging addiction that takes a lot of effort to recover from.
 The treatment is tough and may even seem unbearable at times.
 As a matter of fact, only a small percentage of people succeed in recovering from suboxone addiction in the first try.
 Yes, relapse is that common.
 Unable to handle the cravings which come in bouts and the pressure of daily life which led them to addiction in the first place, most people give in.
 However, a relapse would mean going back to square one.
 All your hard work in the past few months would go in vain.
 There are some things you can do to avoid a relapse.
 Here’s what you can do: